 In November 2023, the FASB issued ASU No. 2023-07 ("ASU 2023-07") Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures, which will enhance segment disclosures.
 The ASU is effective for fiscal years beginning after December 15, 2023, and interim periods beginning after December 15, 2024, with early adoption permitted.
 This standard must be applied retrospectively to all periods presented in the financial statements.
-The Company has not yet adopted the standard and is currently evaluating the impact of ASU 2023-07 on the Company's consolidated financial statements and disclosures.
+The Company adopted ASU 2023-07 during the fourth quarter of 2024, which resulted in incremental disclosure in the notes to the consolidated financial statements for the year ended December 31, 2024.
+Refer to Note 13 to our consolidated financial statements.